sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/mock-response-tyk-classic.md

 - `action`: this should be set to `reply`
 - `code`: the HTTP status code to be provided with the response
 - `headers`: the headers to inject with the response
-- `body`: the payload to be returned as the body of the response
+- `data`: the payload to be returned as the body of the response

 For example:
 ```json  {linenos=true, linenostart=1}